-The Illinois LLM program is grounded in the learning partnership approach, where dedicated faculty and staff together with an exceptional JD student body introduce LLM candidates to U.S. law and professional life.
+The Illinois LLM program is grounded in the learning partnership approach, where dedicated faculty and staff together with an exceptional student body prepare LLM candidates for success in their professional life.
 It is a partnership where success will require a student who is committed to professional advancement and is prepared to work towards that goal.

 To apply, please complete the LLM application available at either LSAC or the University of Illinois Graduate College.
+To avoid LSAC fees, consider applying through the Graduate College.
 The application fee has been waived for the coming year.
-Please select “eligible for a fee waiver” if applying through the University of Illinois Graduate College.

 Application requirements include: